Diploma in Cybersecurity & Digital Forensics (N94)

 What You Will Learn

 This module introduces the fundamentals of programming and how to develop programs using appropriate problem-solving techniques in a modular style.
-In this practice-oriented module, students are taught how to apply problem-solving skills using a top-down structured programming methodology and given ample practice in translating solutions into computer programs, then test and debug the programs.
+In this practice-oriented module, students are taught how to apply problem-solving skills using a top-down structured programming methodology and given ample practice in translating solutions into computer programs, followed by testing and debugging of the programs.
 Topics include data types, variables, expressions, statements, selection structures, loops, simple computation and algorithms, functions and the use of libraries.
-Students will also practise the use of pseudocode, best practices of programming, debugging techniques with the help of tools, development of test cases, and suitable program documentation.
-In addition, they will study various areas where application software plays a prominent part in helping organisations solve problems.
+Students will also practise the use of pseudocode and flowcharts, leveraging Gen AI productivity tools, best practices of programming, debugging techniques, development of test cases, and suitable program documentation.
+In addition, they will study various areas where application software plays a prominent part in helping organisations to solve problems.
 Students will be given ample opportunity for independent and self-directed learning.

 Computing Mathematics (4 Credit Units)